-In the Biosecurity and Social Science program (BaSS), one of our research topics of interest seeks to understand the geographic distribution of established vertebrate pest animals and weeds, their economic impacts, environmental impacts and their direct and indirect non-market environmental and social impacts.
+In the Biosecurity Research and Analysis Branch, one of our research topics of interest seeks to understand the geographic distribution of established vertebrate pest animals and weeds, their economic impacts, environmental impacts and their direct and indirect non-market environmental and social impacts.
 There is presently no reliable, up-to-date national picture of the distribution and impacts of pest animals and weeds partly due to differing and fragmented approaches for pest animal and weeds data collection across Australia.
 Further, limited information and current estimates of invasive species impacts do not allow for meaningful comparisons between regions.

-To address these information gaps, ABARES is currently working on four multi-year projects (funded by the Australian Government’s Established Pest Animal and Weed Management Pipeline Program and the Supporting Communities Manage Pest Animals and Weeds Program):
+To address these information gaps, ABARES has been working on four multi-year projects (funded by the Australian Government’s Established Pest Animal and Weed Management Pipeline Program and the Supporting Communities Manage Pest Animals and Weeds Program):

 - national vertebrate pests and weeds distribution